GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 - deploy Cloud NAT in every VPC
 - add forwarding proxies, with optional URL filters
-- send Internet traffic to on-prem, so the existing egress ingrastructure can be leveraged
+- send Internet traffic to on-prem, so the existing egress infrastructure can be leveraged

-Future pluggable modules will allow to easily experiment, or deploy the above scenarios.
+Future pluggable modules will allow users to easily experiment the above scenarios.

 ### VPC and Hierarchical Firewall